 Monkey Business Images/Shutterstock

 “Making compromises always means to take a step back from oneself in order to make the other happy or to make the relationship work.
 But taking this step backward can mean betraying your own truth, your own desires.
 It means holding yourself back in going for what you really want.
-At the end, when both compromise, both will not be fully satisfied with what they agreed upon.
+In the end, when both compromise, both will not be fully satisfied with what they agreed upon.
 Each partner will suffer in his or her own little puddle of mud.
-So go for what you want, even if it means that you will not spend all the time together.” – Karen Hartmann, expert at Shoomkloom
+So go for what you want, even if it means that you will not spend all the time together.” – Karen Hartmann, an expert at Shoomkloom.

 Frankensteining your partner

 “Often, someone in a relationship will secretly (or even worse, not-so-secretly) wish their partner had/said/did certain things, all of which are reflected in other people they know.
 For example: ‘If only you treated me the way our friend treats his wife, and then if you could do things with me the way my ex did, and then if you could call me pet names like my dad does my mom, then I’d be happy.’
 This unhelpful ‘Frankenstein’ approach to stitching together the perfect partner—and thus shaming your current partner—undermines the kind of healthy conversation that can lead to positive outcomes.” – Ing.
 Add this to the list of relationships warning signs: if your partner is asking you to do these 10 things, it’s time to leave.